ns-studios/Aard/README.md

 ## 🪷 GoAFK

-Type goafk <your away message>, and GoAFK will set your title to your AFK message, automatically reply to received tells with customizable messages, and prevent you from disconnecting due to inactivity.
+Type goafk &lt;your away message&gt;, and GoAFK will set your title to your AFK message, automatically reply to received tells with customizable messages, and prevent you from disconnecting due to inactivity.

 Commands: